-Welcome to the University of Kentucky Men's Basketball scholarship and program information page.
-Here you'll receive information regarding the college and information on their Men's Basketball program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are presented and how to begin the recruiting process.
+Thanks for visiting the University of Kentucky Men's Basketball scholarship and program info page.
+Here you'll get specifics on the school and details on their Men's Basketball program like who to contact about recruiting, names of past alumni, what scholarship opportunities can be had and how to start the recruiting process.

-University of Kentucky Men's basketball Program Coaching & Recruiting Staff
+University of Kentucky Men's basketball Program Recruiting and Coaching Staff

-If you are hoping to get recruited it's important to understand who to talk to - and NCSA has got the details you'll need.
+If you are looking to get recruited it is critical to understand who to get in front of - and NCSA has got the information you need.
 The Asst.
 Coach of the University of Kentucky Men's Basketball program is Orlando Antigua.
-Additional major staff include:
+Other key personnel include:

 - Head Coach John Calipari

 If you're thinking about being a part of the University of Kentucky Men's Basketball program these are the people you'll want to speak to.
 You'll be able to choose to contact them via email using the link above or call the school to get more details about the school and Men's Basketball program before deciding if it is a suitable fit for you personally.

 Create a Free NCSA Profile to Start Connecting with Coaches

 NCSA gives student student athletes the tools and information they need to improve their odds of being recruited by a Men's Basketball program, whether it's at University of Kentucky or another school.
 Since 2000, NCSA has been connecting athletes and coaches which is a critical component of the recruiting process.
 This year alone you'll find 18654 Men's Basketball student athletes using the NCSA technology, network and scouting experts to get their highlights before 4388 coaches at 2097 colleges Men's Basketball programs across the country.